mtclark0518/mischief_managed/README.md

       reseed --done

-    conatainer level holds staff and student objects so this is where the 'interaction' itself takes place pass interaction as props into student component interaction needs access to other students available
+    conatainer level holds staff and student objects so this is where the 'interaction' itself takes place pass interaction as props into student component --done interaction needs access to other students available